microsoft/rushstack/package-deps-hash/README.md

 # @microsoft/package-deps-hash

 `package-deps-hash` is a general utility for building a JSON object containing the git hashes of all files used to produce a given package.
+Only files in a git repo that are not in .gitignore will be considered in building the hash.

 This utility is useful for scenarios where you want to define a "change receipt" file to be published with a package.
-The file content and the current state of the package can be compared then to determin if the package needs to be rebuilt.
+The file content and the current state of the package can be compared then to determine if the package needs to be rebuilt.

 Internally it uses the GIT hashes to derive the hashes for package content.
-This allows the process to piggyback off GIT's hashing optimizations, as opposed to creating a more ellaborate diffing scheme.
+This allows the process to piggyback off GIT's hashing optimizations, as opposed to creating a more elaborate diffing scheme.

 NOTE: GIT is required to be accessible in the command line path.